dayangpay/docs/docs/guide/transfer.md

 :::

-### Important Information
+## Important Notes

 ::: warning Important
-Due to communication issues, when you request DaYangPay, there may be a timeout, or you may not receive any response.
-However, in reality, DaYangPay has responded normally.
-In this case, to avoid any loss of funds, you should set your transaction status to 'successful' and not process it through other third parties.
+In some cases, due to potential communication issues, you may possibly experience timeouts or not receive a response when making requests to our system.
+However, the request may have been processed successfully on our end.
+To prevent any discrepancies and ensure transaction accuracy, we recommend marking the transaction as successful and avoiding reprocessing it through other third parties.
 :::

-Communication Test Example with the DaYangPay Server:
+## Testing Server Communication

+To analyze network latency, use the following `curl` command:

 ```bash
 curl -X POST \